Visiting Assistant Professor in Mathematics

 The teaching load for a full-time visitor is three courses per semester.
 Candidates will be expected to teach introductory statistics courses and should also be comfortable teaching courses in calculus.
 Other courses will depend on the candidate’s own interests and departmental needs, and may include discrete mathematics, linear algebra, intermediate statistics courses such as regression techniques, or more advanced courses in mathematics or statistics.

 Please explore the Faculty Resources tab for further information on support for faculty teaching and research.

-Connecticut College is a private, highly selective liberal arts institution with a demonstrated commitment to outstanding teaching and research.
+Connecticut College is a private, highly selective institution with a demonstrated commitment to outstanding faculty teaching and research.
+Recognizing that intellectual vitality and diversity are inseparable, the College has embarked on a significantly successful initiative to diversify its faculty, student body and curriculum.
 The College seeks creative scholars excited about working in a liberal arts setting, with its strong focus on engaged teaching, participation in shared governance, and active involvement in an institution-wide advancement of diversity.
-The College provides the following resources to untenured faculty members: a summer stipend for the first two years, a supplementary research fund, and a semester’s sabbatical after a successful third-year review.

-Preliminary interviews will be conducted in January 2014, either by telephone or at the Joint Mathematics Meetings in Baltimore.
+Preliminary interviews will be conducted in January 2016, either by telephone or at the Joint Mathematics Meetings in Seattle.
 Please indicate in your application whether or not you plan to attend the Joint Meetings.